 Read more at https://www.thestar.com.my/opinion/letters/2018/08/31/wrong-to-retain-documents/#um08DUrJRI4fmRUJ.99

-Guarded & Gated Community makes it difficult for local authorities to render services
+__________________________________________Guarded & Gated Community makes it difficult for local authorities to render services

 Living in a gated community is not entirely trouble-free as residents in such places have to bear with a major problem such as getting the local authorities to provide services such as garbage collection, clearing drains and covering potholes.
 As ratepayers, the residents are entitled to such services.